This vibrant, healthy, naturally vegan Indian-spiced carrot ginger soup is packed with flavor, and you can whip it up in well under an hour!

-- 4 cups Vegetable or low sodium chicken broth
+- 4 cups Vegetable broth or low sodium chicken broth

 - Heat the oil over medium heat.
 Add the spices and cook, stirring, for 1 minute.
 Add the ginger and stir for another minute.

-- Add the onion, carrots and lime peel, sprinkle with salt to taste, and cook until the onions begin to soften, about 5 minutes.
+- Add the onion, carrots and lime zest.
+Sprinkle with 1 teaspoon of salt to taste, and cook until the onions begin to soften, about 5 minutes.

 - Remove from heat and allow to cool briefly.
 Puree the soup in batches in a blender, or use an immersion blender, until the soup is smooth and silky.
 If the soup is too thick, add broth and stir until the right consistency is reached.

-- Stir in the lime juice and ladle into bowls.
-Spoon a dollop of yogourt onto each serving.
+- Stir in the lime juice and coconut milk.